platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/composable-image.md

 When deploying your project, the sum of all `disk` keys defined in app and service configurations must be *equal or less* than the plan storage size.

-So if your *plan storage size* is 5&nbsp;GB, you can, for example, assign it in one of the following ways:
+So if your *plan storage size* is 5 GB, you can, for example, assign it in one of the following ways:

-- 2&nbsp;GB to your app, 3&nbsp;GB to your database
+*   2 GB to your app, 3 GB to your database
-- 1&nbsp;GB to your app, 4&nbsp;GB to your database
+*   1 GB to your app, 4 GB to your database
-- 1&nbsp;GB to your app, 1&nbsp;GB to your database, 3&nbsp;GB to your OpenSearch service
+*   1 GB to your app, 1 GB to your database, 3 GB to your OpenSearch service

 If you exceed the total space available, you receive an error on pushing your code.
 You need to either increase your plan's storage or decrease the `disk` values you've assigned.